mohamedrafatfcih/Swift_DS_Algo/README.md

  This repo contains data structures and algorithms implemented using swift languge.

 ## Premitive Data Structres.
+ These data structures introduced under the assumption that you already have knowledge about them.
+So, the focus is on some of the intersting features that might be helful for you when you deal with such data structures.
  - Array
  - Dictionary
  - Set